skalalab/cardiomyocyte_differentiation/README.txt

   2) Open the notebook file you want to run
      * **UMAP_Mapping_Compiled_Clean.ipynb**
        * Reads in _classification_results_umap_together_AllData.csv_ to produce Days 0-5 UMAPs (Figure 2).
-       * Reads in _classification_results_umap_together_Day1Efficiency.csv_ to produce Day 1 low vs high effiency UMAP (Figure 3).
+       * Reads in _classification_results_umap_together_Day1Efficiency 01192021.csv_ to produce Day 1 low vs high effiency UMAP (Figure 3).
      * **Differentiation Classification_Compiled_Clean.ipynb**
-       * Reads in _classification_results_umap_together_Day1Efficiency.csv_.
+       * Reads in _classification_results_umap_together_Day1Efficiency 01192021_Dish1.csv_ and _classification_results_umap_together_Day1Efficiency 01192021_Dish2.csv_ for respective training and test sets for classifer training and evaluation.
 Generates ROC curves and feature weight graphs for each model (formatted versions of expected outputs shown in Figures 3 & S5).
   3) Run source code/cells top to bottom to perform all processing steps in sequence.
 No other adjustments to the code needed.

   &nbsp;